Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 - Better traction in wet work areas where specified

-- Improved durability under carts, barrels, kegs, forklifts, and equipment traffic
+- Improved durability under carts, barrels, kegs, forklifts and equipment traffic

-- Cleaner-looking front-of-house and production areas
+- Cleaner-looking tasting rooms and production spaces

 - More predictable long-term maintenance planning